4 Ways Biodiesel Can Improve Fleet Performance

 1. Cetane — The ASTM specification for biodiesel requires a minimum Cetane number of 47.
 The ASTM diesel spec is 40.
 Higher Cetane equals a shorter ignition time and better performance.

 2. Lubricity — Removing the sulfur in diesel fuel to create ULSD took most of the lubricity out of the fuel.
-Adding as little as a B2 blend provides the necessary lubricity.
-This too is critical for performance.
+Blending as little as 2% biodiesel replaces that lubricity.
+This is critical for performance.
 Modern diesel engines rely on fuel to aid in the lubricating process and provide protection against wear and damage.
 Proper lubricity management can also help engines run smoother, cooler and more quietly.

-4. Lower carbon intensity — Biodiesel is a cleaner-burning fuel with significantly lower emissions than ULSD.
-That’s important for fleets with sustainability goals of their own or that haul goods for customers with sustainability plans.
-It also may be a requirement for fleets that operate in jurisdictions with carbon-reduction policies, like the low carbon fuel standard programs in California and Oregon.
+4. Lower carbon intensity — Biodiesel is a lower-carbon fuel with significantly lower emissions than ULSD.
+That’s important for fleets with sustainability goals of their own or that haul goods for customers with reduced emission plans.
+It also may be a requirement for fleets that operate in jurisdictions with carbon-reduction policies, like the Low Carbon Fuel Standard (LCFS) Programs in California and the Clean Fuels Program in Oregon.

-Learn more about the company’s testing and its experience with biodiesel by watching this short case study video.
+Learn more about the company’s experience with biodiesel by watching this short case study video.

 LIKE WHAT YOU READ?

 Chevron Renewable Energy Group delivers insightful content like this to your inbox in our e-newsletters.
 Sign up today.